nktnet1/android-connector/Doc.md

 ## Customizable Dialog

 One of the main purpose of UnifiedPush is to let the users chose the way they receive their notifications.
-If many distributors are installed on the system, you will need to ask the users what they prefere to use.
+If many distributors are installed on the system, you will need to ask the users what they preferred to use.
 The <a href="./connector_ui">connector-ui</a> library offers a dialog that ask what distributor to use before registering your application.

 ## Embedded FCM Distributor